dulacz/mini-daily/README.md

 # Local Daily Check-in (FastAPI)

-A tiny web app (3 fixed daily goals) for personal use on your home LAN (WiFi).
+A lightweight web app to track daily check-in.
 No auth, no cloud, single SQLite file.
 Access from phone or computer browser pointing to the same machine.

 ## Quick Start
 ```powershell